AljGe/anti-todo/README.md

 ## About

-Anti-Todo List helps you manage your tasks with a unique approach.
-Instead of focusing on what needs to be done, this app offers a fresh perspective on task management.
+Anti-Todo List helps you manage your tasks.

-> **Note:** The tasker service behind this application may occasionally be tired and need rest.
-If you encounter any delays, please wait for approximately one hour before trying again.
+> **Note:** The humans beings behind this application may occasionally be tired and need rest.
+If you encounter any delays, please wait for approximately one second before trying again.

 ## Getting Started on your local machine